ronrest/domain_and_ec2/README.md

 journey when I first tried it.
 But hopefully I can make it much less painful for you.

+In order to have your domain name route traffic to your EC2 instance, we need to associate the domain name you registered to the IP address of your EC2 instance.
+We do this by entering these details in a Domain Name System (DNS).
+This is like a phonebook for the internet.
+When someone types www.example.com on their browser, it looks up that name in a DNS server, which returns an IP address.
+That IP address then tells your browser where to locate the content you are looking for.

 ## 0. (Optional) Create an elastic IP address for your ec2 server
 By setting up an elastic IP address, you can have an IP address for your